Health systems complexity

 Programme developer Health Systems Complexity, and post-doc researcher Computational Immunology.

-To find out more about this research programme, or discuss getting involved contact the Programme Director.
+To find out more about this research theme, or discuss getting involved, contact Anita Hardon.

 prof. dr. A.P.
 (Anita) Hardon